plastilinn/docs/pages/sections/Profiles___examples___extinguished animals meat.md

-      #offering Revived extinct animal meat
-	Selling meat from extinct animals that have been revived through biotechnology and genetic engineering.
-#offering Exclusive gastronomic experience
-	Providing a unique and exclusive dining experience with the consumption of meat from revived extinct animals.
-#offering Ethically sourced luxury meat
-	Offering ethically and sustainably produced meat from extinct species for the luxury food market.
-#offering Storytelling and value promotion
+  Luxury Food Connoisseur
+The luxury food connoisseur is a high-end consumer who values unique and exclusive gastronomic experiences.
+They are willing to pay a premium price for luxury food items that offer novelty and exceptional quality.
-	Marketing the story and value of the revived extinct animal meat to attract consumers.
+This segment appreciates the story and value behind the company's revived extinct animal meat, making them a potential target audience for marketing and sales efforts.
-#offering Compliance with ethical and regulatory standards
-	Ensuring that all activities related to the production and sale of revived extinct animal meat comply with ethical and regulatory standards.
+Their interest in sustainable and ethical practices aligns with the company's commitment, further enhancing their appeal as potential customers.